raygj/vault-content/use-cases/encryption-transit/Vault Transit Backend Demo Walkthrough.md

 ## On Vault VM: Vault Transit Configuration

 Assumption is a root token will be used for the demo, in all our non-demo situations, a proper policy with _least privilege_ is created and used to consume EaaS via the Transit Backend.
-[See](https://learn.hashicorp.com/vault/encryption-as-a-service/eaas-transit#policy-requirements)
+[Guide on transit policy requirements](https://learn.hashicorp.com/vault/encryption-as-a-service/eaas-transit#policy-requirements)

 *NOTE*: Vault can encrypt a binary file such as an image.
 When you encrypt plaintext, it must be base64 encoded.